abo-abo/function-args/README.md

 It's easiest to install from [MELPA][melpa].
 No further setup necessary to get the basic functions working: just `M-x function-args-mode` when you have a C/C++ file open.

+After it becomes annoying to call `function-args-mode` for each file, use this to do it automatically:

+    (fa-config-default)

 ### Or install from here
 Clone this repository: